KittyCAD/svg2kcl/README.md

 Similarly, region analysis is based on winding number calculations, which are performed on 'dumb' representations of closed regions constructed from sampled representations of fragments.
 This approach determines the even-odd or non-zero fill status.

-Because the series of points which are subject to this test are offset from the polygon boundary towards the polygon centroid, this approach is likely to fall over for U-shaped and other complex polygons.
+Because the series of points which are subject to this test are offset from the polygon boundary towards the polygon centroid, this approach is likely to fail for U-shaped and other complex or non-convex polygons.

+Similarly, with suitably complex geometries—likely on the order of tens of geometric elements within a given SVG— the adopted method may result in out of memory errors.
+This may be mitigated by reducing curve sample density, but ought to be addressed by implementing analytical methods.

 Parameters that drive these processes are defined in `src/constants.ts`.